loftwah/buildkit/README.md

 To enable notifications:

-1. Create a Slack webhook (search “Slack webhook setup” for instructions).
+1. Create a Slack webhook (search "Slack webhook setup" for instructions).
 2. Go to [https://github.com/loftwah/buildkit/settings/secrets/actions](https://github.com/loftwah/buildkit/settings/secrets/actions).
-3. Click “New repository secret.”
+3. Click "New repository secret."
-4. Name it `SLACK_WEBHOOK_URL`, paste the webhook URL, and click “Add secret.”
+4. Name it `SLACK_WEBHOOK_URL`, paste the webhook URL, and click "Add secret."
-5. You’ll get “✅ Done” or “🚨 Failed” messages in Slack.
+5. You'll get "✅ Done" or "🚨 Failed" messages in Slack.

-If you don’t set it up, it runs silently—no interruptions.
+If you don't set it up, it runs silently—no interruptions.

 ## Contributing

-- **Issues**: Go to the “Issues” tab and report any problems or ideas.
+- **Issues**: Go to the "Issues" tab and report any problems or ideas.
-- **Pull Requests**: Submit changes via the “Pull requests” tab if you’ve got improvements.
+- **Pull Requests**: Submit changes via the "Pull requests" tab if you've got improvements.

 ## Licensing